Wisconsin State Alcohol Laws and Questions

 Question: I was wondering if there are any laws concerning the number of drinks a person can order at once.

-For example, if you sell someone 10 drinks all at once, you may not have violated the letter of the law, but a reasonable person could conclude if the person consumes all of these drinks in a short span of time, the spirit of the law may be violated.
+For example, if you sell someone 10 drinks all at once, you may not have violated the letter of the law, but a reasonable person could conclude if the person consumes all of these drinks in a short period, the spirit of the law may be violated.

 Question: I work for a golf course, and we have a minor (17-year-old).
-We were wondering if she is able to serve liquor while under the supervision of a person with an operating license.
+We wondered if she can serve liquor while under the supervision of a person with an operating license.
 Or does she have to be 18 before she can even touch anything behind the bar?
 I am just curious after reading through things and not getting a really clear idea of what she can and can not do.

 Do I have to be over 21?